harry-pm/recipe-book/README.md

 ingredients and steps are entered as a comma separated string and received as an array of strings, where each string in the array ends at where a comma was entered

-### Blockers ###
+### Blockers/Learning points ###
 - Generating a key for ingredients and steps list.
 I discovered that it is not best practise to generate an index that will not always be unique to the data that is being iterated.
-Solution may be to restructure the db.
+My solution was to restructure the databse so that any item that would be iterated has a unique id.

+- Following the previous comment, after running docker-compose with a new databse and data model, docker skipped some initialiation steps: 'PostgreSQL Database directory appears to contain a database; Skipping initialization'.
+I learnt that unless the database directory is empty, docker will skip initialisation.
+Deleting the volume then running it again solved this issue.
+Alternativley, when restructuring the database, rather than creating a new one, I could have modified the table using SQL commands.